Rishi Sunak ditching manifesto vow on pensions triple lock ‘should trigger election’

 “I’m not sure where this government will land on the triple lock,” Mr Streeting told a Westminster lunch.

-“But it is another example of a Conservative party that seems willing to break its manifesto commitments.
+“But it is another example of a Conservative Party that seems willing to break its manifesto commitments.

 “And if the argument that Conservatives are making is ‘The things we promised in our last manifesto can no longer be afforded because we crashed the economy’, then I think they have a responsibility to go back to the voters and ask them for permission for the plan that they want to pursue in order to fix the damage they’ve done.